 4) Maintain your equipment.
 Imagine driving your car until it stops, and then fixing it.
 This is what some people do with their hoists.
 Make a preventative maintenance plan and make sure OSHA Inspections are conducted regularly.

-3) Protect your equipment.
+3) Protect your hoisting equipment.
 If you leave your hoist outside and uncovered, it’s going to rust.
-If your hoist is intended for permanent outdoor use, increase the lifespan of your equipment by making sure that it’s covered or sheltered.
+If your hoist is intended for permanent outdoor use, increase the lifespan of your equipment and reduce the need for repairs by making sure that it’s covered or sheltered.